-the oldest son in the household, as opposed to the oldest of the sons for whom data were collected.
-Before proceeding to the main analysis, to assess the degree to which this is likely to lead to miss-assignment of eldest sons, we use the NSS migration survey to estimate the likelihood that the oldest son who is between the ages of 5-16 is overall the household's oldest son.
-The "No Migrants" column of Appendix Table A9 reports the probability considering family members who still live at home, and the "Including Migrants" also includes outmigrant sons.
+the likelihood that the oldest of the male children of the head aged 5-16 in the household roster is actually the head's oldest son.
+The "No Migrants" column of Appendix Table A10 reports the probability considering family members who still live at home, and the "Including Migrants" also includes out-migrant sons.
 Younger boys who are assigned to be eldest are the true eldest with a high probability, while by age 16, the probability a son is the true eldest is below 50% when accounting for migration.
-If the oldest son surveyed surveyed is a 13 year old boy, the odds he is truly the oldest son is around two-thirds.
+If the oldest son surveyed is a 13 year old boy, the odds that he is the true oldest son are around two-thirds.
 This makes intuitive sense.
 For a very young child's elder brother to not be in the household, the two children must have an extremely large age gap or the elder brother must have migrated at a very young age, both of which are unlikely.
-Motivated by the results in Appendix Table A9, in our estimates of the heterogeneous effects of birth order in ASER, we report estimates for households where the oldest child is younger than either 13 or 14, though the results are robust to other cut-offs.
+Motivated by the results in Appendix Table A10, in our estimates of the heterogeneous effects of birth order in ASER, we report estimates for households where the oldest child is younger than either 13 or 14, though the results are robust to other cut-offs.

-We estimate the heterogeneous effects of ELR{dta} and CL{dt} on eldest sons using a tripledifferences specification, where we include the triple-interaction term $ELR{dta} \times CL{dt} \times$ $eldest\ son_i$ in regression equation (1) along with a separate control for the $eldest\ son_i$ indicator variable for a son being coded as the oldest son in the household.
+We estimate the heterogeneous effects of $ELR{dta}$ and $CL{dt}$ on eldest sons using a tripledifferences specification, where we include the triple-interaction term $ELR{dta} \times CL{dt} \times$ eldest soni in regression equation (1) along with a separate control for the eldest soni indicator variable for a son being coded as the oldest son in the household.
 We also control for the relevant double interactions.

-Table 6 reports the triple-interaction estimates, restricting the sample to either house-holds whose oldest child is 13 or younger (columns 1-3) or 14 or younger (columns 4-6).
+Table 7 reports the triple-interaction estimates, restricting the sample to either households whose oldest child is 13 or younger (columns 1-3) or 14 or younger (columns 4-6).
 The effect of early life shocks on increased dropout is entirely concentrated among younger sons and daughters.
 Across specifications, the triple interaction term of interest ranges from -0.004 to -0.006 and is always at least marginally significant.
-An effect of this size almost fully undoes the increase in dropout due to a positive shock in high child labor places (β_2), leading shocks to have close to zero effect on the dropout of oldest sons.
+An effect of this size almost fully undoes the increase in dropout due to a positive shock in high child labor places ( $\beta_2$ ), leading shocks to have close to zero effect on the dropout of oldest sons.
 On the other hand, now that the effects on other children are no longer pooled with older sons, they are more than 20% larger.
 These findings may also help explain the earlier result that girls' education falls more in response to the positive early life shock than boys' in high child labor areas, as daughters are not typically expected to care for parents in their old age.

-Altogether, the estimates in Table 6 suggest that parents are inefficiently under-investing in children's education in response to positive early life shocks in the presence of child labor.
+Altogether, the estimates in Table 7 suggest that parents are inefficiently under-investing in children's education in response to positive early life shocks in the presence of child labor.
+These results also suggest that the dropout is not entirely due to parental misperceptions about the returns to schooling, since it is unlikely that parents would underestimate the returns to schooling only for non-oldest sons.

-21The NSS migration survey collects data on out-migrants but does not collect information on their relationship to the household head.
+$^{26}$ The NSS migration survey collects data on out-migrants but does not collect information on their relationship to the household head.
 We infer that male migrants who are between 15 and 40 years younger than the head are the head's sons.